Ctrl-Alt-Defeat-200/trivia_app_v4/README.md

 ## License

-Distrivuted under the MIT License.
+Distributed under the MIT License.
 See LICENSE for more information.

 ## Acknowledgments